githubEdit

 Motivation

-The TSC format includes oddities in it for future extensions which are no longer necessary since they are covered by the compound merkle path format defined in BRC-61.
+The TSC formatarrow-up-right includes oddities in it for future extensions which are no longer necessary since they are covered by the compound merkle path format defined in BRC-61.
 So now we attempt to specify the smallest possible encoding of a simple merkle path.

 Specification